helidon-io/helidon-examples/examples/packaging/README.md

 The Jlink image creates a custom Java runtime image that is bundled with your application.
 This custom runtime image contains only the JDK modules your application requires.
-It also (by default) creates a CDS archive to speed up application launching.
+It also (by default) creates an ahead-of-time (AOT) cache to speed up application launching.

 To build and run: